Hardwood vs LVP vs Laminate Flooring: A Practical Comparison for NJ Homes

 LVP (luxury vinyl plank)

 LVP is a synthetic floor designed to look like wood.
-It is built in layers with a rigid or flexible core and a printed image on top.
-Many modern LVP products are waterproof, not just water resistant.
+It's built in layers with a rigid or flexible core and a printed image on top.
+Many modern LVP products are fully waterproof, not just water resistant.

 Laminate flooring

 Laminate uses layers with a fiberboard core and a photographic wood image on top.
-It is usually thicker than LVP and can feel more rigid when installed properly, but it is sensitive to moisture.
+It's usually thicker than LVP and can feel more rigid when installed properly, but it's sensitive to moisture.

 Cost and installation differences